story105/CompilerConstructionPLEASEWORK/README.md

       Successfully compiled to Wasm: void_return_empty.cc
       Successfully run: void_return_empty.cc

-  This was hard work, but there are now quite a number of programs that do compile to Wasm, 9 of which also pass the tests in the sense that they provide the expected outputs.
+  This was hard work, but we see that we made some progress.

   Some further remarks:

+  - If you just want to compile a particular `return_42.cc` to Wat, run

+      stack test test/good/return_42.cc

   - The reason that many programs compile "successfully" to Wasm is that `compileStm` and `compileExp` ignore all constructs that are not yet implemented.
 Look at `redeclare_in_in.wat` to see an example.
-So don't takes this as a sign of success.
+So don't take this as a sign of success.

-  - If you just want to compile a particular `return_42.cc` to Wat, run

-      stack test test/good/return_42.cc
+  - The programs that run "successfully" have no specified output, so the fact that they pass the test does not mean automatically that they are compiled correctly.

 I would suggest you continue with arithmetic and in/de-crements as well as loop and conditional as discussed in the lectures.